remynixu/tty_game/README.md

 BRIEF:
-= This project is for funsies :)
+This project is for funsies :)

-REQUIREMENTS:
-= stdio.h library (C89)
-= A stack (atleast 14KB)
+This is just a game for terminals.

 ISSUES:
-= Windows commands still unsupported :/
-= Underdeveloped stuff here and there :<
+Underdeveloped stuff here and there :<

 NOTES:
-= modify to fit your need!
+Modify to fit your need!
-= I don't accept contribs, but you can do whatever you want with this code... as long as you dont violate the license ;)
+I don't accept contribs, but you can do whatever you want with this code... as long as you dont violate the license ;)
-= If there are issues/misinformation.
+If there are issues/misinformation.
 Let me know!